Abū’l-Muẓaffar al-Samaʿānī (d. 489),

 i.e. ibn ʿAbbās and Mujāhid read it with the reading ilāha as opposed to the more standard āliha.
 The full verse reads, “The ruling circle of Pharaoh’s people said, ‘Are you going to leave Mūsā and his people to cause corruption in the earth and abandon you and your āliha?’”

-Baghawī: or it is from al-walah which means to be bewildered, to lose ones intellect when trying to ponder something whose reality is beyond comprehension.
+Baghawī: or it is from al-walah which means to become bereft of reason at the loss of someone beloved.
+(Some commentators said that this meaning is linked to the sense of bewilderment one feels when trying to ponder something whose reality is beyond comprehension.)

 Ṭabarī 1:126 records from Ibn Masʿūd and Abū Saʿīd that Allāh’s Messenger (SAW) said, “al-Raḥmān: the One who shows mercy in this world and the Hereafter. al-Raḥīm: the One who shows mercy in the Hereafter.”
 Ibn Abī Shaybah 10:441 records from ʿAbdu’l-Raḥmān b.
 Sābiṭ that Allāh’s Messenger (SAW) said, “The Raḥmān of this world and the next, and the Raḥīm of them.” Ḥākim 1:515 records from Abū Bakr that Allāh’s Messenger (SAW) said, “The Raḥmān of this world and the next, and the Raḥīm of them,” and Suyūṭī, al-Durr 1:15 said the isnād was ḍaʿīf.